Label-Free Quantitation Using Spectra Counts

 When analyzing a specific set of identified proteins as in this exercise, it is very useful to load the known data about the proteins as a custom protein annotation list.
 To add custom protein annotations using our example file attached to this page:

-- Navigate to the MS2 Dashboard.
+- Navigate to the main page of an MS2 folder.

-- Select Admin > Manage Custom Protein Lists.
+- Select (Admin) > Manage Custom Protein Lists.

 - Click Import Custom Protein List.

 - Download the attached file PepperProteins.tsv and open it.

 - Select all rows and all columns of the content, and paste into the text box on the Upload Custom Protein Annotations page.
 The first column is "SprotAccn", a Swiss-Prot Accession value.

 - Enter a name, such as "PepperSpikedProteins" shown here.

 - Select Swiss-Prot Accession from the Type dropdown.